 A two-part exhibition.

-At the core of the events is an exhibition consisting of two parts - one in Santorini and one in Therasia.
-The curatorial team consciously chooses to follow two complementary exhibition strategies in the neighboring islands.
-The two exhibition parts are closely related to each other, inviting the visitor to travel from Santorini to Therasia.
-The purpose of the exhibition is to present the work of all the previous stages of the program ‘Under the Landscape: Therasia 2021-22’, disseminating the acquired knowledge.
+The exhibition consisted of two parts - one in Santorini and one in Therasia.
+The curatorial team choseto follow two complementary exhibition strategies corresponding to the neighboring islands.
+The two parts are closely related to each other, inviting the visitor to travel from Santorini to Therasia in order to discover their connections.

 Under the Landscape Exhibition